A note on the electrostatic Born-Infeld equation with radial charge density: Preliminaries

-In this section, we revisit the conformal method, a traditional way to generate Einstein solutions from scratch.
-For our purpose, we only focus on the Euclidean space $(\RR^n , \delta_{\text{Euc}})$ with $n \ge 3$.
-For a treatment of the general case, the interested reader is referred to \cite{DiltsIsenbergMazzeoMeier} and \cite{Maxwellhorizon}. \\ The given data set on $(\RR^n , \delta_{\text{Euc}})$ consists of a function $\tau$ and a TT-tensor $\sigma$ (i.e. a symmetric, trace-free, divergence-free $(0, 2)-$tensor), and one is required to find a positive function $\varphi$ tending to $1$ at infinity and a $1-$form $W$ satisfying
+where $R_g$ is the scalar curvature of $g$.
+These equations are called the \textit{vacuum Einstein constraint equations} and the study of \eqref{constraint} is a topical issue.
+Using the conformal method, to construct solutions to \eqref{constraint} grounded in Euclidean space, let $\rho$ be a scalar function and let $\sigma$ be a trace-free and divergence--free symmetric $(0,2)$-tensor on $(\RR^n , \delta_{\text{Euc}})$, one is required to find a positive function $\varphi$ tending to $1$ at infinity and a $1-$form $W$ satisfying

 where $N = {2n \over n - 2}$ and $L$ is the conformal Killing operator defined by

 These equations are called the \textit{vacuum Einstein conformal constraint equations}, or simply the \textit{conformal equations}.
 Once such a solution $(\varphi ,W)$ exists, it follows that